 ** FibreBASIC has a different speed depending on your Local Fibre Company.
 Addresses in Whangarei, Hamilton, Whanganui, New Plymouth, Tokoroa, Hawera, Cambridge, Te Awamutu, Tauranga and Christchurch will have a Fibre service with the ability to deliver speeds up to 30mbps downstream and 10mbps upstream.
 The rest of New Zealand will have a service able to deliver up to 50Mbps downstream and 10Mbps upstream.

-- Actual speeds differ due to networks, and the computer or modem you're using.
+- Actual speeds differ due to networks and the computer or modem you use.
 Your home wiring can also impact internet speed.

 - Speeds vary based on how many people are on the network at the same time, both in your house and in general.
 The distance from your nearest internet server will also impact the internet speed.

 - Connecting straight to your modem using ethernet wiring provides the fastest connection speed.